-- Outline the existing range of social infrastructure within the vicinity of the subject site - Determine if the existing social infrastructure provision supports the needs of the existing population; and - Offer insights into the likelihood of the capacity of the existing services and facilities to support future residents.
+- Outline the existing range of social infrastructure within the vicinity of the subject site. - Determine if the existing social infrastructure provision supports the needs of the existing population; and - Offer insights into the likelihood of the capacity of the existing services and facilities to support future residents.

-This approach has been set out in line with the requirements of Sections 15.8.2 of the Dublin City Development Plan 2022-2028.
-This Report, therefore, includes
+This approach has been set out in line with the requirements of Sections 15.8.2 of the Dublin City Development Plan 2022-2028 and the guidance set out in the Building Culture Toolkit published by Dublin City Council in collaboration with Turley and Arrow Architects.
+This Report, therefore, includes.

-• An assessment of the community and social infrastructure available in the surrounding 750m-1km of the proposed development.
+- An assessment of the community, social and cultural infrastructure available in the surrounding 750m-1km of the proposed development. - A school's demand assessment identifying the demand for school places that is likely to be generated and the capacity to cater for such demand.